How the lux calculator works

 From benchmark to specification

-Once the target lux level is known, the next step is selecting luminaires that can deliver the required output cleanly.
+With the target lux level known, the required output can guide luminaire selection.
 Open-plan offices often suit linear luminaires or suspended systems, while circulation areas, retail spaces and compact rooms may use LED downlights, track lighting or wall-mounted luminaires.

 The product selection in the calculator is a starting point for that discussion, not a substitute for final design validation.